Effective Date: February 18, 2021

 These Terms, and policies incorporated herein, are the entire agreement between you and USCAP.
 They supersede any and all prior or contemporaneous agreements between you and USCAP relating to your use of the Sites or Services.
 If these Terms expire or are terminated for any reason, the provisions which by their nature should continue after termination including Proprietary Rights, Disclaimer of Warranties, Limitation of Liability, Arbitration/Dispute Resolution For U.S. Residents, Dispute Resolution Non-U.S. Residents, No Rights of Third Parties, and Miscellaneous shall survive any such expiration or termination.
 If any provision of these Terms is declared or found by a court of competent jurisdiction or arbitrator to be unlawful, unenforceable or void, such provision will be ineffective only to the extent that it is found unlawful, unenforceable or void, and the remainder of the provision and all other provisions will remain fully enforceable, except that if the Class Action Waiver for any Claim cannot be enforced, then the provision to arbitrate will not apply.
 You may not assign your rights under your USCAP Account or this agreement to any third party without USCAP’s prior written permission.
 USCAP may assign these Terms, in whole or in part, at any time.
 Headings in the Terms are for convenience of reference only and shall not affect the interpretation or construction of this agreement.
 The failure of USCAP to partially or fully exercise any rights or the waiver of USCAP to enforce any breach of these Terms by you, shall not prevent a subsequent exercise of such right by USCAP or be deemed a waiver by USCAP of any subsequent breach by you of the same or any other term of these Terms.
 The rights and remedies of USCAP under these Terms and any other applicable agreement between you and USCAP shall be cumulative, and the exercise of any such right or remedy shall not limit USCAP’s right to exercise any other right or remedy.
 In the event of any conflict or inconsistency between any of these Terms any other terms or conditions applicable to the Services, we shall determine which rules, restrictions, limitations, terms and/or conditions shall control and prevail in our sole discretion, and you specifically waive any right to challenge or dispute such determination.

-Please email us at email@example.com or contact customer service by phone at 706.733.7550, or 760.327.6777 or write to us at United States and Canadian Academy of Pathology 500 South Palm Canyon Drive, Suite 321, Palm Springs, CA 92264 if you have any questions about these Terms.
+Please email us at [email protected] or contact customer service by phone at 760.327.6777 or write to us at United States and Canadian Academy of Pathology 201 North Palm Canyon Drive, Suite 301, Palm Springs, CA 92262 if you have any questions about these Terms.